 Summary: The BenQ HT3050 is a stunningly designed, top 3D projector with color accuracy and picture quality to back it up, and is only burdened by its larger size and confusing, clunky menu system that’s in dire need of a “smart” update.

 What We Liked

 What We Didn’t

-The BenQ HT3050 shares less design notes with its brother the BenQ HT4050, and more with the newer side of the company’s gold-on-white color scheme, similar to what we saw in the BenQ i500 mobile LED projector.
+The BenQ HT3050 shares fewer design notes with its brother the BenQ HT4050 projector, and more with the newer side of the company’s gold-on-white color scheme, similar to what we saw in the BenQ i500 mobile LED projector.

 The BenQ HT3050 uses DLP technology to create its images at a maximum HD display resolution of 1920 x 1080 at a contrast ratio of 15,000:1.
 The BenQ HT3050 can output a display size of anywhere between 60″ – 180″ while maintaining full picture clarity, though this can be scaled to a maximum of 300″ if you’re doing outdoor watching on a dark night and don’t mind if things get a little bit blurry.

 The BenQ HT3050 includes a decent number of ports, including the now-outdated RGB component slots with L/R audio, two HDMI 1.4/MHL ports, one USB 2.0 port, one 3.5mm audio in/out, one LAN port, and one PC connection.

 Unfortunately, the HT3050 has yet to catch up to SmartTVs and its cousins like the BenQ i500, using only an onboard display of settings rather than the newer “Dashboard” style that other more recent projectors are opting for instead.